Red Teaming

 When this file will be run by our victim, we’ll get a reverse shell!

 Now, you can be crafty while doing this yourself.
 Outflank has performed the same attack using a Microsoft document.
-This can be sent via e-mail phishing campaigns in order to lure the victim to run the malicious file.
+E-mail phishing campaigns can send this to lure the victim to run the malicious file.

 You can check the demo here.
 Make sure to view the source code!